 Silicon dioxide is a natural chemical mix of silicon and oxygen that has uses in many food products as an anticaking agent.
-Silicon dioxide is generally safe as a food additive, though some agencies are calling for stricter guidelines about the quality and characteristics of the silicon dioxide found in foods.
+It is generally safe as a food additive, though some agencies are calling for stricter guidelines about silicon dioxide in foods.

 People can experience adverse effects of silicon dioxide if they inhale the fine particles.
 Long-term exposure to silica dust may pose a serious risk to health.

-However, studies about the side effects of using silicon dioxide in food have found it to be of little risk to human health.
+However, studies about the side effects of using silicon dioxide in food have found it to be of little risk to human health.a

 Silicon dioxide, or silica, is a combination of silicon and oxygen, two very abundant, naturally occurring materials.

 There are many forms of silica.
 They all have the same makeup but may have a different name, depending on how the particles arrange themselves.
 In general, there are two groups of silica: crystalline silica and amorphous silica.